Dr Ali Malik

 Profile

-I joined the School of Law in May 2023 as Lecturer in Criminal Justice.
+I am a Lecturer in Criminal Justice at the University of Leeds and Assessment Lead for the School of Law.
+My research explores the intersections of policing, emergency planning, preparedness and response, networked governance, climate vulnerability, and climate adaptation.
 Previously, I was Assistant Professor in Criminology and Policing at Northumbria University (2019-2023) where I led the policing degree programme.
 I have also worked as Associate Inspector for HM Inspectorate of Constabulary in Scotland (2017-2021).
 I completed my doctoral thesis at the University of Edinburgh (2013-2017), examining the police governance and accountability arrangements in Scotland following reform in 2013.
 I am a Fellow of the Higher Education Academy.

 Research interests